 This isn't a tech company guessing what construction needs.
 It's a contractor building the tools we've always wanted.

-We're launching in beta soon.
-If you've spent too long fighting your software instead of building projects, I'd like to hear from you.
+If you've spent too long fighting generic software instead of building projects, I'd like to hear from you.